bankofcanada/TutorialsEcon.jl/simple_RBC/main.md

 Many functions in `StateSpaceEcon` have optional arguments of the same name as a model option.
-When the argument is not explicitly given in the function call, these functions will use the value from the model option of the same name. \
+When the argument is not explicitly given in the function call, these functions will use the value from the model option of the same name.

-The rest of the model is specified with macros which do not have to be in any particular order. \
+#### Model Parameters

-\
+The rest of the model file deals with the economics of the model.
+Different elements of the model are declared with macros, which do not have to be in any particular order.

-In addition to falgs and options, the model object also holds model parameters, which are values that appear in the model equations.
-The macro [`@parameters`](@ref) assigns parameter values to the model.
+The model object holds model parameters, which are values that can be used in the model equations.
+The macro [`@parameters`](@ref) declares the parameters and assigns their values.
 A link between parameters can be created with the macro `@link`.
 Below, the parameter ``\beta`` depends on the parameter ``\rho``.

 ```julia
 @parameters model begin